greenlsi/reload_refresh/README.md

 ## Requirements

 It requires Hugepages and assumes they are mounted on `/mnt/hugetlbfs/`.
 This value can be modified by changing the value of FILE_NAME.
+The mount point must be created previously:

+`$ sudo mkdir /mnt/hugetlbfs`.

-Once reserved, hugepages can be mounted: `$ sudo mount -t hugetlbfs none /mnt/hugetlbfs` Note that this may require to use `sudo` for the examples or to change the permissions of the `/mnt/hugetlbfs/` folder.
+Once reserved, hugepages can be mounted:

+`$ sudo mount -t hugetlbfs none /mnt/hugetlbfs`

+Note that this may require to use `sudo` for the examples or to change the permissions of the `/mnt/hugetlbfs/` folder.

+To enable a fixed amount of huge pages, after a reboot the number of huge pages must be set:

+`$ echo 1oo > /proc/sys/vm/nr_hugepages`

+To check that 100 huge pages are indeed available:

+`$ cat /proc/meminfo | grep HugePages`

 For ploting the results it requires **python3** and **matplotlib**